Glauber: Judge's Big Blue-collar guiding principles

 He went on to say he wants his team "to reflect this area.
 I want the people that pay their hard-earned money and the neighborhoods of New York, North Jersey, South Jersey, to come to our games and know that the players on the field play with the same attitude they wake up with every morning.
 That is blue collar, it’s hard work, it’s in your face.
 We’re not going to back down to anybody.
 We’re going to come work every day and grind it out the way they do in their jobs every day."

-Even before coaching his first game, Judge has made good on that promise.
+Even before coaching his first game, Judge made good on that promise.

-He has been demanding in practice, even making his players and assistant coaches run penalty laps if a mistake is made.
-He has screamed at his team for what he believed was lackadaisical effort in training camp.
+He has been demanding in practice, making his players and coaches run penalty laps for a mistake.
+He has screamed at his team for what he believed was lackadaisical effort in camp.
 He has yelled.
 He has cursed.
 He even made them start practice over last week because he wasn’t pleased with what he saw.

-He is a what-you-see-is-what-you-get personality, and it should not be a surprise to anyone that his first preseason — even amidst a deadly global pandemic — was an intense one.
+He is a what-you-see-is-what-you-get personality, and it should not be a surprise to anyone that his first preseason — even amid a deadly pandemic — was an intense one.
 He was clear in his level of expectation, and he stuck to it.

-He released practice squad receiver Derrick Dillon a few days earlier than he’d anticipated — with full pay for the week — because he wanted Dillon to spend time with his wife and newborn child.
+He released practice squad receiver Derrick Dillon a few days earlier than he had anticipated — with full pay for the week — because he wanted Dillon to spend time with his wife and newborn child.

 "We’ve all played at some point in our careers, and you play a lot harder for someone when you understand that they’re a person themselves," Judge said in explaining that decision.
 "They have a life outside the building like you do, and that they actually care about you.
 I think that’s important to keep in perspective."